TheColorRed/query-builder/README.md

 * `default`: This is the default connection and there should only be one, otherwise you might get unexpected results.
 If you have only one connection than this option is optional.
 * `connection`: This is a list of connection options.
 For a full list of connection options see: [Connection Options](https://www.npmjs.com/package/mysql#connection-options) in the mysql package.

+### Connection Options

+* `default: boolean = undefined` This determines if this is the default connection to connect to.
+This is optional if there is only one connection.
+If there is more than one connection this value should be set otherwise unexpected connections may be selected.
+* `safeAlter: boolean = true` This determines if the the query builder should allow for mass updates/deletes with or without a `where` clause.
+By default this is set to true, so all update/delete queries must have a `where` clause if using the query builder.
+Raw queries are not affected (those using `db.update` and `db.delete`)
+* `dumpQueries: boolean = false` This determines if the queries for that connection should be dumped to the console or not.
+This is helpful for debugging queries and will output an object containing the query string, placeholder value array and the connection that was used to make the query.
+* `saveNonDirtyRows: boolean = false` This determines if updates should update non-dirty rows.
+By default dirty rows are not updated in the database.
+* `connection: Settings` This the database connection object.
+See [Connection Options](https://www.npmjs.com/package/mysql#connection-options) for more information.

 To connect to a specific connection you can call the `connection()` method from `db`

 ```js